-Area 4B: This proposed area would utilize the Town of Groton Bertozzi Conservation Land on the west side of the railroad corridor.
+Area 4B: This proposed area would utilize the railroad corridor width between the Town of Groton Bertozzi Conservation Land on the west side of the railroad corridor and the Squannacook River WMA parking area.
+The railroad corridor is approximately 82 feet wide in this area.
 If Area 4B area was to be developed as a rail trail parking area, then Area 4A would serve as the entrance by which to access the rear parking area accessible via an existing dirt roadway beyond a metal pipe gate.
-Area 4B could likely be designed to accommodate approximately 10 to 15 vehicles within the railroad corridor right-of-way.
+Due to the available width, Area 4B could likely be designed to accommodate from 10 to 15 vehicles or greater depending upon future use.
 Detailed survey would need to be completed in order to further determine the feasibility of developing this area.
 It is recommended that any parking area in this location remain natural (dirt) rather than paved.

 Recommendation: It is recommended that Area 4A and 4B be further considered during the preliminary design phase.
-Both options require input and approval by MassWildlife to use the existing Squannacook River WMA parking area.
-In addition, it is recommended that the Towns work closely with the Groton Conservation Commission and Natural Heritage & Endangered Species Program (NHESP) office.
+Both options will require input and approval by MassWildlife.
+FST contacted MassWildlife regarding providing rail trail parking in this location.
+A copy of the letter issued to the agency is included in Appendix C. In addition, it is recommended that the Towns work closely with the Groton Conservation Commission and Natural Heritage & Endangered Species Program (NHESP) office as part of this effort.